-Focaccia Two Ways – my own recipe
+Focaccia Two Ways

-3 teaspoons dried yeast
+- 3 teaspoons dried yeast

-1 cup lukewarm water
+- 1 1/2 cups lukewarm water

-1 teaspoon malt syrup or honey
+- 1 teaspoon malt syrup or honey

-2 tablespoon extra virgin olive oil
+- 2 tablespoon extra virgin olive oil

-1 teaspoon salt
+- 1 teaspoon salt

-freshly ground pepper
+- freshly ground pepper

 for Garlic and Rosemary Foccacia

-2 or 3 cloves garlic, sliced and mixed with 2 tablespoons extra virgin olive oil
+- 2 or 3 cloves garlic sliced and mixed with 2 tablespoons extra virgin olive oil

-sprigs of rosemary rubbed with a bit of extra virgin olive oil
+- sprigs of rosemary rubbed with a bit of extra virgin olive oil

-sea salt flakes
+- sea salt flakes

 for Black Olive and Sundried Tomato Foccacia

-8 to 10 black olives, deseeded and cut in half
+- 8 to 10 black olives deseeded and cut in half

-couple of spoonfuls of sliced sundried tomatoes
+- couple of spoonfuls of sliced sundried tomatoes

-sea salt flakes
+- sea salt flakes

-In the bowl of a stand mixer dissolve yeast with water and stand for a few minutes until bubbling slightly, add flour, oil, malt syrup and pepper.
+- In the bowl of a stand mixer dissolve yeast with water and stand for a few minutes until bubbling slightly, add flour, oil, malt syrup and pepper.

 - In the meantime prepare your toppings if you have not already.

 - Push the toppings into the dough and sprinkle generously with the oil from the tomatoes and the oil from the garlic.

-Sprinkly both with sea salt flakes.
+- Sprinkle both with sea salt flakes.
 Allow to rest for 30 minutes.

-In the meantime preheat the oven at 200C then bake for 20-25 minutes or until browned and looking delicious.
+- Bake for 20-25 minutes or until browned and looking delicious.